Alkyp/Bottlecap_detection/README.md

 - Rentang HSV warna **dark blue**
 - Selain itu → label **other**

-"To try out the code, open the Jupyter Notebook located in the notebook/ folder.
-The notebook contains the complete workflow from downloading the dataset, training the model, to testing the results."
+To try out the code, open the Jupyter Notebook located in the notebook/ folder.
+The notebook contains the complete workflow from downloading the dataset, training the model, to testing the results.